Schizandra berry tea is a delicious and fruity liquid made with one of the top major Chinese herbs, schizandra berries.

-Containing good amounts of vitamin C, they can be infused with elder berries in a glycerin solution for several weeks to create an herbal-based syrup for clearing congestion in the lungs.
+Containing good amounts of vitamin C, they can be infused with elder berries, as a tea or syrup, to create an herbal-based remedy for clearing congestion in the lungs.

 In the 2014 Journal of Experimental and Alternative Medicine it was reported that schizandra extracts as well as the Chinese herb peony may be a potential treatment for asthma because of its antioxidant and anti-inflammatory features.
 (Source)

 Some of the most potent types of schizandra berries are known to be sourced from Northern China and regions near the Changbai Mountains.
 The plant, however, adapts well to a variety of other climate zones and is now also produced on a small scale in the U.S.